 School districts sometimes raise more money via local property taxes than the state allotted for public education.
 In these instances, the state collects those overflowing funds in an account that holds general revenues for the state.
 Every legislative session, the state saves billions from local home and business property value growth.
 The state uses its newfound billions to pay for other items in the state budget or simply holds on to the extra revenue.

-Despite our thriving economy and dramatic population growth, Texas ranks in the bottom ten states nationally for state spending on education, trailing the national average by over $4,000 per student.
+Despite our thriving economy and dramatic population growth, Texas ranks in the bottom 10 states nationally for state spending on education, trailing the national average by over $4,000 per student.
 The long-lasting impact of underfunding our public schools is profound, affecting the quality of education and the future of our students.

 According to the Quality Counts 2019 report, Alabama invests $1,700 more, Louisiana $3,700 more, Michigan $4,300 more, and New York spends over $11,000 more per student than Texas.
 Even California, the only public school system larger than our own, spends $1,600 more per student than Texas.
 We compete with these other states for qualified teachers, exceptional workforce programs, and college readiness — and we are falling behind.

 Investing in Texas public education and our students will result in better results for kids, including academic outcomes.
 According to the NAEP (National Assessment of Educational Progress), a national test that students across the country take, the top 10 states in per-student funding tend to outperform Texas, specifically in 4th and 8th-grade reading.
-More importantly, and beyond test scores, we should invest in our schools because student success in and outside the classroom is important.
+More importantly, and beyond test scores, we should invest in our schools because student success inside and outside the classroom is important.
 Texas students deserve positive, meaningful experiences that prepare them for the future.

 A good way to understand how school districts allocate their resources is to examine how each dollar is spent in our schools.
 Right off the top, over half of every dollar covers instruction and paying teachers – the backbone of our public schools.
 School districts must stretch their limited resources to educate the state’s 5.5 million public school children in safe, enriching school environments.
 Two-thirds of every dollar is used for instruction and keeping campuses clean and updated.
 The remaining third has to be split up and used across many areas needed for well-run schools, such as campus leadership, feeding students, instructional support, counseling, district leadership, transportation, extracurriculars, IT and technology, safety, and health.
 There isn’t much room to trim.